 The Boston area was also home to Lexicon, dbx, and Adam Smith.
 Barry Blesser and Ralph Zaorski, who created the digital portion of the groundbreaking EMT 250, were also nearby.
 Here is a photo from an AES Convention showing some of these talented folks:

 The Space Station was Ursa Major’s most popular product, but several other interesting units were released:

 The 323 Stargate Reverb was released in 1984.
 Like the Space Station, the reverb algorithm utilized large combinations of “dithered” delays to simulate room reverb.
-At 2 RU, it occupied one little less rack unit than the Space Station.
+At 2 RU, it occupied one little fewer rack units than the Space Station.

 The MSP-126 Stereo Processor